Register for Free edWebinars Below

 Dr. Tracy Johnson has lived a life with dyslexia.
 She understands how students with dyslexia are dealing with the pressures of education.
 Tracy had teachers that did not know her potential and others that did.
 The difference in her attitude about school and education completely changed when teachers saw her abilities rather than her disabilities.

-This edWebinar will be a dive deep into a conversation with Tracy to uncover answers to questions like:
+This edWebinar is a dive deep into a conversation with Tracy to uncover answers to questions like:

 - What was the difference that took place when you had a teacher believe in you?